TobiasVetrhus/Chinook/README.md

 ### Installation
 1. Clone this repository.
 2. Open SSMS and connect to your SQL Server instance.
+3. Update the connection string in your C# code to match your SQL Server instance.
+   You can find the connection string in the `ConnectionStringHelper` class in the `Chinook.Repositories` namespace.
+   Replace the value of `connectionStringBuilder.DataSource` with the address of your SQL Server instance.
-3. Run the SQL scripts in the following order:
+5. Run the SQL scripts in the following order:

 ### 01_dbCreate.sql
 Creates the SuperheroesDb database.